 Eleventh meeting: Southampton, 14-16 November 2011

-Two work groups -- on the development of an extended set for measuring disability among children and youth, and for measuring the environment as it relates to functioning – presented the work accomplished in the previous year.
-The children’s work group presented a well-received proposal for the development of the extended set for children including a conceptual framework and examples of how the framework could be operationalized.
+The children’s workgroup presented a well-received proposal for the development of the extended set for children including a conceptual framework and examples of how the framework could be operationalized.
 A formal collaboration was arranged between the Washington Group and UNICEF to work on the development of the extended set of questions on child disability.
-The work group investigating environmental factors also presented their work consisting of a conceptual framework and related questions sets.
-In addition, a session was held on how participation could be addressed more directly.
-The environmental factors work group was encouraged to continue work in both these areas and present an update at the next meeting.
+The workgroup investigating environmental factors also presented their work consisting of a conceptual framework and related questions sets.

 Use of the WG Short Set

-The WG continues to monitor the collection of disability data internationally, and annually requests detailed information from representatives from National Statistical Offices covering survey periodicity, sample size and frame, mode of data collection, language(s) used, the actual questions operationalized with response options and finally prevalence data.
-At the 11 th meeting in Southampton, preliminary results of analyses of the country data were presented.
-Results from further analysis of the country data were presented at the meeting the 12 th meeting in Bangkok.
+The WG continues to monitor the collection of disability data internationally, and annually requests detailed information from representatives from National Statistical Offices covering survey periodicity, sample size and frame, mode of data collection, language(s) used, exact question wording along with response options and finally prevalence estimates.

-In all, 34 countries were represented in the analysis.
-The data received from the WG’s request was supplemented with information provided by countries participating in a disability seminar sponsored by the Arab Institute for Training and Research in Statistics (AITRS) in December 2010.
-Also, data was received from two countries ( Zambia and South Africa) independent of the WG’s annual request.
+The data received from 39 countries in response to the WG’s request was supplemented with information provided by countries participating in a disability seminar sponsored by the Arab Institute for Training and Research in Statistics (AITRS) in December 2010.
+Also, data were received from two countries (Zambia and South Africa) independent of the WG’s annual request.

 WG Extended Set on Functioning